MfN-Berlin/RDF-to-SemanticWiki/README.md

 ```
 then do:
 ```
-cp example/foaf.rdf mount/rdf/ # copy the ontology into the mount point, so that it is accessible from the container docker exec -ti ontology-import bash # open a terminal into the container python /src/rdf2mw.py -i /rdf/foaf.rdf # import FOAF into the wiki
+# copy the ontology into the mount point, so that it is accessible from the container
+cp example/foaf.rdf mount/rdf/

+# open a terminal into the container
+docker exec -ti ontology-import bash

+# import FOAF into the wiki
+python /src/rdf2mw.py -i /rdf/foaf.rdf
 ```
+Once the example ontology has been imported, open the wiki in a browser `http://localhost`.
+You should now see an additional section on the sidebar menu containing all the classes in the FOAF ontology.

 # Contributing
 If you wish to contribute to the software or need support, please [contact the maintainer](mailto:alvaro,ortiztroncoso@mfn.berlin).